 Diversification Rule 2: The components are sorted into two groups, large are components with a starting index weight of 5% or greater and small are components with a weight of under 5% (after any adjustments for Diversification Rule 1).
 The large group will represent in the aggregate 45% and the small group will represent 55% in the aggregate of the final index weight.
 This will be adjusted through the following process: The weight of each of the large stocks will be scaled down proportionately (with a floor of 5%) so that the aggregate weight of the large components will be reduced to represent 45% of the Underlying Index.
-If any large component stock falls below a weight equal to the product of 5% and the proportion by which the stocks were scaled down following this distribution, then the weight of the stock is set equal to 5% and the components will be reduced proportionately.
-The weight of each of the small components will be scaled up proportionately from the redistribution of the large components.
+If any large component stock falls below a weight equal to the product of 5% and the proportion by which the stocks were scaled down following this distribution, then the weight of the stock is set equal to 5% and the components will be scaled up proportionately from the redistribution of the large components.
 If any small component stock exceeds a weight equal to the product of 4.5% and the proportion by which the stocks were scaled down following this distribution, then the weight of the stock is set equal to 4.5%.
 The redistribution of weight to the remaining stocks is repeated until the entire amount has been redistributed.